 Learn about the World of Diversified Data

-Our bachelor of science in statistics program empowers you to analyze big data and use statistical techniques to work in areas as diverse as business, finance, pharmaceuticals, government, health care, and wherever the evidence-based decision making is essential.
+Our Bachelor of Science in statistics program empowers you to analyze data (including big data), design experiments, and use statistical and data science (SDS) techniques to work in areas as diverse as business, finance, pharmaceuticals, government, health care, and wherever the evidence-based decision making is essential.
 Mason Statistics will train you to gain the knowledge and skills most needed by today’s employers.

 We offer four concentrations in our undergraduate program: